Elizabeth Jarvis Colt: Retirement and death

 She sold her interest in Colt's Manufacturing Company in 1901.
 She was involved in society life in Hartford, CT and President of the Hartford Women's Auxiliary.

 Colt died of paralysis in Newport, Rhode Island, on August 23, 1905.
 The Hartford Courant ran a full-page obituary of Colt on the front page of the newspaper the following day, calling her the "First Lady of Connecticut".
 It was the first time that the newspaper recognized the death of a woman in this manner.

 In her will, Elizabeth Colt left a collection of nearly 1,000 objects, artworks, firearms and documents to the Wadsworth Atheneum as well as a fund to build the Colt Memorial.
 The Elizabeth Hart Jarvis Colt Memorial Wing was the first American museum wing bearing the name of a woman patron.

+As part of her will, Colt left a sizable collection of Islamic art at the Wadsworth.
+Many of the works were not seen for over a century, until 2024 with the exhibit Divine Geometry.
+The organization was curated by Wadsworth curator Hamid Hemat, who formerly worked for the Turquoise Mountain Foundation and subsequently fled the Fall of Kabul (2021).

 She is buried along with her husband and children in Hartford's historic Cedar Hill Cemetery.